athumaniMfaume/employees-management-system/README.md

 Provide an easy-to-use interface for HR and employees.

-Track employee attendance, leave requests, and salary records.
+Track employee leave and complaints requests

 Improve overall efficiency and transparency in HR operations.